koalagang/awesome-browserless/README.md

 3. Use superior software where possible (see below) - *can be tinkered with and designed for their specific purpose*

 # Superior software
 Most of these tools are commandline-based because I prefer using the terminal but I have included a few graphical applications as well.
-Also, all of these applications are pretty easy to configure; none of them require you to deal with some complex API (not even the YouTube clients).
+Also, all of these applications are pretty easy to configure; none of them require you to deal with some complex API (not even the YouTube clients, except for youtube-viewer).

 * Basic searches: [Tuxi](https://github.com/Bugswriter/tuxi)
 * Images: [e.xec.sh](https://github.com/mattLLVW/e.xec.sh) (if you input the curl command with `?img=true` at the end) or [gallery-dl](https://github.com/mikf/gallery-dl) *or* [gimage](https://github.com/koalagang/gimage) (my own project - a work-in-progress)